All beef jerky sold commercially is “cooked” in some capacity.

 I’ve made jerky both ways for over 15 years and there is quite literally no difference in taste/texture.

-I’ve tested not using these cooling racks and what will happen is you’ll likely case-harden the meat.
+I’ve tested not using these cooling racks and what will happen is you’ll case-harden the meat.

-Essentially the outside becomes “seared” or “hardened” which prevents the interior meat from drying out.
+Essentially the outside becomes “seared” or “hardened” which prevents the interior of the meat from drying out.

 If anything, this pre-heat treatment can function as your “pat dry” or “drip dry” as excess will drip onto the baking sheet.

-You then dehydrate the meat at around 130-140F (temperatures most commercial dehydrators can actually achieve).
+You can dehydrate the meat at around 120-130F (temperatures most commercial dehydrators can actually achieve).